frictionlessdata/schema-collaboration/docker/README.md

 ### Generic example

 An example file to be modified.
-See the "Environment variable in Compose" how to pass the variables into `docker-compose`: https://docs.docker.com/compose/environment-variables/
+See the section "Environment variable in Compose" in the documentation for how to pass the variables into `docker-compose`: https://docs.docker.com/compose/environment-variables/

 ```
 version: '3'